tajo/ladle/packages/website/docs/config.md

 title: Config
 ---

-Ladle does not require any configuration and some features can be controlled through the CLI parameters.
+Ladle does not require any configuration and some features can be controlled through CLI parameters.
 However, more advanced setups might require some configuration.
 There are three different files you can create and use:

 - [`.ladle/components.tsx`](./providers), used in browser only to enhance your stories or provide them a context
 - `.ladle/config.mjs`, used in browser and CLI to configure things like the story search pattern or addons visibility